 The network needs to predict the precipitation, high temperature and low temperature for that day.
 I compare its prediction to an arbitrary year’s actual weather and use how poorly it does to tell TensorFlow how to update the network parameters.

 To get the vector representation, I pass the station_id through an embedding layer.
 Then I concatenate the day to make a bigger vector.
 I’ll pass the station+day vector through a little neural network that needs to predict the three weather values.
 The full network looks something like this:

 In the image above, the weather data from U.S. Historical Climatology Network gives me the blue and green boxes.
-I’m using the blue boxes (station_id and day) as input and the green boxes (precipitation, high temperature, low temperature) as output.
-As I train the model, backpropagation will find better parameters for the orange boxes (the station vector representations and the neural network.)
+I’m using the left-most boxes (station_id and day) as input and the right-most boxes (precipitation, high temperature, low temperature) as output.
+As I train the model, back-propagation will find better parameters for the blue boxes (the station vector representations and the neural network.)

 When I’m satisfied, I’ll take the vector representation and use an unsupervised classifier on it I don’t particularly care about the neural network learns.
 I’m just using it to learn the vector representations.
 Once I have the vector representations, I’ll use K-Means clustering to cluster stations that have similar vectors.
 These clusters will become my climate classification!